alexpdp7/wakat/coding/documenting_code.rst

     // increase a by one
     a = a + 1

-Implementation documentation explains what the code actually does.
-I say that the above example is incorrect because it is *redundant*.
-Redundancy is bad, because it does not add any value and can "drift".
-If for some reason, a needs to be increased by two instead of one, surely the programmer will change that, because otherwise the program won't work.
-However, he can forget to update the documentation, because that has no immediate consequence.
-Implementation documentation which contradicts the code is painful, as it brings doubt to the reader.

-Furthermore, documentation makes the code wordier; you can keep less code on screen, you need more effort to read everything, etc.
+What does this comment achieve?
+Nothing.
+If anything, it increases our cognitive load and clutters the screen.
+More insidiously, it introduces the possibility that someone modifies the code but forgets to update the comment, adding confusion to whomever reads the code.

 So when you should provide implementation documentation?
+When there is something worth adding.

 Complex code
 ~~~~~~~~~~~~